akbarbashakm/ally-test/README.md

 ## Available Scripts

 In the project directory, you can run:

+### npm start

 ## Available Scripts